-- Solid Green: VXL-3s power-on light.
-Low-Voltage Detection is ACTIVATED (LiPo setting). - Solid Red: VXL-3s power-on light.
+• Solid Green: VXL-3s power-on light.
+Low-Voltage Detection is ACTIVATED (LiPo setting).

+• Solid Red: VXL-3s power-on light.
 Low-Voltage Detection is DISABLED (NiCad/NiMH setting).
-Never use LiPo batteries while Low-Voltage Detection is disabled. - Slow Blinking Red (with Low-Voltage Detection on): The VXL-3s has entered Low-Voltage Protection.
+Never use LiPo batteries while Low-Voltage Detection is disabled.

+• Slow Blinking Red (with Low-Voltage Detection on): The VXL-3s has entered Low-Voltage Protection.
 When the battery voltage begins to reach the minimum recommended discharge voltage threshold for LiPo battery packs, the VXL-3s will limit the power output to 50% throttle.
 When the battery voltage attempts to fall below the minimum threshold, the VXL-3s will shut down all motor output.
 The LED on the speed control will slowly blink red, indicating a low-voltage shutdown.
-The VXL-3s will stay in this mode until a fully charged battery is connected. - Fast Blinking Red: Thermal Shutdown Protection Stage 1.
+The VXL-3s will stay in this mode until a fully charged battery is connected.

+• Fast Blinking Red: Thermal Shutdown Protection Stage 1.
 If the motor has lower than normal power and the VXL-3s is hot, the VXL-3s has entered Stage 1 Thermal Shutdown Protection to guard against overheating caused by excessive current flow.
 If the motor has no power and the VXL-3s is very hot, the VXL-3s has entered Stage 2 Thermal Shutdown Protection and has automatically shut down.
 Let the VXL-3s cool.
-Make sure your model is properly geared for the conditions (see page 27). - Very Fast Blinking Red: Thermal Shutdown Protection and Low Voltage Protection (see above) have occurred at the same time. - Alternating; Blinks Red then Green: If the motor has no power, the VXL-3s has entered Over Voltage Protection.
+Make sure your model is properly geared for the conditions (see page 27).

+• Very Fast Blinking Red: Thermal Shutdown Protection and Low Voltage Protection (see above) have occurred at the same time.

+• Alternating; Blinks Red then Green: If the motor has no power, the VXL-3s has entered Over Voltage Protection.
 If a battery with too high voltage is used, the VXL-3s will go into a fail-safe mode.
 WARNING: If input voltage exceeds approximately 20-volts, the ESC may be damaged.
-Do not exceed 12.6 maximum peak input voltage. - Blinking Green: The VXL-3s is indicating the transmitter Throttle Trim (see page 34) is incorrectly set.
+Do not exceed 12.6 maximum peak input voltage.

+• Blinking Green: The VXL-3s is indicating the transmitter Throttle Trim (see page 31) is incorrectly set.
 If the Multi-Function knob is set to throttle trim, then adjust the Throttle Trim to the middle "0" setting.

-Patented Training Mode (Profile #3) reduces forward and reverse throttle by 50%.
-Training Mode is provided to reduce the power output, allowing beginning drivers to better control the model.
-As driving skills improve, simply change to Sport or Race Mode for full-power operation.

-Tip For Fast Mode Changes The VXL-3s is set to Profile 1 (Sport Mode) as the default.
-To guickly change to Profile 3 (Training Mode), with the transmitter on, press and hold the SET button until the light blinks red three times and then release.
-For full power, quickly change back to Profile 1 (Sport Mode) by pressing and holding the SET button until the light blinks red one time and then releasing.

-The VXL-3s has built-in programming that prevents accidental activation of reverse while in forward motion and vice-versa.
-You must come to a complete stop, release the throttle trigger, then apply opposite throttle to engage the motor in the desired direction.